Akinori-F-Ebihara/SPRT-TANDEM_what_is_it/README.md

 ## Problem setting
 Imagine you have a sequential data,
-( x^(1), x^(2), ...),
+$X^{(1,T)} := \{ x^{(1)}, x^{(2)}, ..., x^{(t)}, ..., x^{(T)} \}$,
-where x^(n) can be a data sample, such as a video frame, an audio signal, a neural firing rate, etc. The sequential data has an associated label $y$ that indicates a class to which the sequential data belong.
-Your task is to correctly estimate the class label $y$, with a minimal number of data samples (say, $x_1, ... x_k$ samples where $k < n$).
-Generally speaking, there is a trade-off between speed (i.e., small data samples) and accuracy (i.e., a correct estimate of the label): using fewer samples tend to increase the misclassification rate, while high accurate classification requires more data samples.
-It is a non-trivial problem.
+where $x^(t)$ is a data sample, such as a video frame, an audio signal, a neural firing rate, etc. The sequential data $X^{(1,T)}$ has an associated binary label $y\in\{1,0\}$ that indicates a class to which the sequential data belong.
+Your task is to correctly estimate the class label $y$, with a minimal number of data samples possible (say, $k < n$ samples).
+Generally speaking, there is a trade-off between speed (i.e., small data samples) and accuracy (i.e., a correct estimate of the label): using fewer samples tend to increase the misclassification rate, while highly accurate classification requires more data samples.
+Thus, it is a non-trivial problem.

 ## Sequential Probability Ratio Test
 One algorithm that provides a solution to the above tradeoff problem is the Sequential Probability Ratio Test, or SPRT, which was originally invented by Abraham Wald [5, 6].
-The SPRT calculates the log-likelihood ratio (LLR) of two competing hypotheses and updates the LLR every time a new sample is acquired until the LLR reaches one of the two thresholds for alternative hypotheses.
+The SPRT calculates the log-likelihood ratio (LLR) of two competing hypotheses (i.e., $y=1$ v.s. $y=0$) and updates the LLR every time a new sample is acquired until the LLR reaches one of the two thresholds for alternative hypotheses.

 <img src ="./cartoon_SPRT.png" width=75%>

-As the figure above shows, for data that is easy to classify, the SPRT outputs an answer taking a few samples, whereas, for difficult data, the SPRT takes in numerous samples in order to make a ``careful'' decision.
-Importantly, Wald and his colleagues proved that when sequential data are sampled from independently and identically distributed (i.i.d.) data, SPRT can minimize the required number of samples to achieve the desired upper-bounds of false positive and false negative rates comparably to the
+As the schematic figure above shows, for data that is easy to classify, the SPRT outputs an answer taking a few samples, whereas, for difficult data, the SPRT takes in numerous samples in order to make a ``careful'' decision.
+Importantly, Wald and his colleagues proved that when sequential data are sampled from independently and identically distributed (i.i.d.) data, SPRT can minimize the required number of samples to achieve the desired upper-bounds of false positive and false negative rates comparably to the Neyman-Pearson test, known as the most powerful likelihood test [4, 6].
-Neyman-Pearson test, known as the most powerful likelihood test [4, 6].
+    Thus, we would like to use the SPRT whenever possible for solving the sequential classification problem.
+Below we will see how the SPRT can be applied to a real problem.

 ## Example 1: coin flipping
 Let's start with a toy example to get the hang of the SPRT.